Eggless Apple Cinnamon Rolls

 Step 3 – Form the Rolls

 Roll the dough out into a rectangle.
 Spread the butter on top, then evenly sprinkle the cinnamon and brown sugar mixture.
-Top with apple mixture.
+Top with the apple mixture.
 Tightly roll up the dough and cut it into 8 or 12 equal rolls.
 Place in a lined and greased baking pan and cover tightly with aluminum foil.

 PRO TIP: You can try using dental floss to cut the rolls instead of a knife.